 To experiment with the material settings, first create a new material so that you can edit its values.
-Next, load any molecule, change its drawing method to VDW representation, and using the Material pulldown menu in the Graphics form, change the representation's material to the material you just created.
-Now, go back to the Materials form, highlight the new material in the browser, and change some of the values in the sliders.
+Next, load any molecule, change its drawing method to VDW representation, and using the Material pulldown menu in the Graphics window, change the representation's material to the material you just created.
+Now, go back to the Materials window, highlight the new material in the browser, and change some of the values in the sliders.
 The effect of changing shininess should be especially dramatic.

-4.4.11 Render Form
+5.4.11 Render Window

-This form is used to export the currently displayed graphics scene to an image file or to a geometric scene description file suitable for use by one of several external renderers, which can produce a final image.
-The supported rendering packages are listed in table 7.1.
-See Chapter 7 for detailed information on how rendering is performed using external programs, as well as information on 3-D printing and other uses of the exported scene description files.
+The Render window is used to export the currently displayed graphics scene to an image file or to a geometric scene description file suitable for use by one of several external renderers, which can produce a final image.
+The supported rendering packages are listed in table 8.1.
+See Chapter 8 for detailed information on how rendering is performed using external programs, as well as information on 3-D printing and other uses of the exported scene description files.